We now offer virtual consultations.

-But if you have a consultation with one of our Surgeons, and feel their communication style didn’t suit your personality, or they recommended another Surgeon on our team with a dedicated focus in what you’re wanting to be done, please ask our Patient Care Team for another consultation (or second opinion) with another one of our leading Surgeons by phoning (03) 8849 1444.
+But if you have a virtual consultation with one of our Surgeons, and feel their communication style didn’t suit your personality, or they recommended another Surgeon on our team with a dedicated focus in what you’re wanting to be done, please ask our Patient Care Team for another online consultation (or second opinion) with another one of our leading Surgeons by phoning 1300 264 811

 “Do I really need a consult?
 Can’t I learn everything I need to learn about cosmetic surgery by doing online research?”

-Before you get your heart set on a particular procedure or potential outcome, you DO really need a consultation with an expert Surgeon.
+Before you get your heart set on a particular procedure or potential outcome, you do really need a virtual consultation with an expert Surgeon.

 - That’s because you may THINK you need a certain procedure to get a certain outcome; yet in reality, that procedure might be inappropriate for you.